mungerg/gossip_mp1/README.md

 Description
 -----
-This program creates a network of independent nodes which spread a message via the gossip protocol.
+This program creates a network of independent nodes which spread a message via the gossip protocol, with the intention of using this program to gather data on runtime between the three different protocols (Push, Pull, and Push-Pull) and on systems of varying size.

 How To Run
 ----